pcdevil/eleventy-plugin-intl-utils/README.md

     ```

 ## Configuration object
-A general configuration object is needed to pass via Eleventy config when the plugin is initiated.
+A general configuration object can be passed optionally via Eleventy config when the plugin is initiated.
 This sections lists the available configuration properties.

 ### `locale`
 This property affects the output language of the filters.
 See [`locales` argument section on Intl page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument) for more info.

 - **Type**: String
+- **Default value**: `undefined` (**Node.js** will pick up the system's language)
 - **Example values**: `"en-GB"`, `"hu"`

 ## Filters